Principal $\infty$-Bundles and Smooth String Group Models: Homotopy-theoretic smooth string group models

 \item Moreover, in~\cite[Sec.~5.5]{BMS:Sm2Grp} we also presented a second smooth 2-group extension

-of $H$; its construction uses a connection on $\CG$ as auxiliary data and relies heavily on a notion of parallel transport on a gerbe $\CG$ with connection, as developed in~\cite{BMS:Sm2Grp}.
-The extension~\eqref{eq:Des_L extension} is then obtained as an explicit homotopy-coherent version of an associated bundle construction.
-By~\cite[Thm.~5.33]{BMS:Sm2Grp}, there is an equivalence (in $\bH_{\leq 1}$) between the smooth 2-group extension in~\eqref{eq:Des_L extension} and~\eqref{eq:Sym 2Grp SES}, so that we automatically obtain an equivalence between the $\infty$-bundles in $\bH_\infty$ they induce under the nerve functor.
-Therefore, given the input of a basic gerbe $\CG$ on $H$, by Theorem~\ref{st:String model from Sym(G)} the extension~\eqref{eq:Des_L extension} also gives rise to a second (but equivalent) smooth string group extension
+of $(H_1, \cdot, e_H)$; its construction uses a connection on $\CG$ as auxiliary data and relies heavily on a notion of parallel transport on a gerbe $\CG$ with connection, as developed in~\cite{BMS:Sm2Grp}.
+The extension~\eqref{eq:Des_L extension} is then obtained via a homotopy-coherent version of an associated bundle construction.
+By~\cite[Thm.~5.33]{BMS:Sm2Grp}, there is an equivalence (in $\bH_{\leq 1}$) between the smooth 2-group extension in~\eqref{eq:Des_L extension} and~\eqref{eq:Sym 2Grp SES}, so that we automatically obtain an equivalence between the group objects in $\bH_\infty$ they induce under the nerve functor.
+Hence, given the input of a basic gerbe $\CG$ on $H_1$, by Theorem~\ref{st:String model from Sym(G)} the extension~\eqref{eq:Des_L extension} also gives rise to a second, equivalent smooth string group extension